Watch CSWT Information Session

 Here at Lifeline North Coast we run regular student intakes throughout the year and it is a requirement to watch a CSWT information session before you can apply.

-Click ‘Watch’ button below and complete your details to proceed to our new self paced online information session.
-Find out if becoming a Crisis Supporter for Lifeline is for y
+Click ‘Watch Information Session Now’ button below and complete your details to proceed to our new self-paced online information session.
+Find out if becoming a Crisis Supporter for Lifeline is for you.

 The first thing you need to do when considering becoming a Lifeline Crisis Supporter is to attend an Information Session to discover what is involved.
 For your convenience, we have just launched an online self-paced Information Series where you will learn everything you need to know about becoming a Crisis Supporter.
 Click here to watch